 Wind Damp Joint Pain: This condition is characterized by a dull and heavy pain and numbness that can persist in certain joints.
 Rheumatic pain that gets worse in damp weather is a good example of this type of imbalance.
 The condition tends to be chronic and resistant to treatment.
 Treatment with acupuncture and moxibustion can relieve the stiffness and pain.
 Herbs that clear wind damp, such as mulberry branches (sang zhi) and cinnamon twigs (gui zhi), are used to decrease swelling and improve circulation, following the Chinese principle of using "branches (tree limbs) to treat branches (body limbs)."

 Damp and Toxins on the Skin: This condition includes any skin inflammation that also has a weepy, damp nature, such as eczema, skin ulcers, and allergic reactions that produce a discharge (skin eruptions that ooze or that are crusty).
 Herbs are used both internally and in the form of topical poultices.

 Internal Dampness: Typically due to an imbalance in the spleen, symptoms of internal dampness include bloating, diarrhea, lack of appetite, undigested food in the stools, fatigue, and possible edema in the abdominal area.
 When a person coughs up mucus right after eating ice cream, it shows that a cold spleen produces dampness.
 Since excessive dampness in the spleen is stored in the lungs, a damp spleen can often lead to frequent colds and allergies.
 Treatment of internal dampness focuses on eliminating the dampness with diuretic herbs and activating the spleen with tonifying herbs.

-Go to the next page to learn about the six pernicious influences in traditional Chinese medicine.
+Go to the next page to learn about dryness and summer heat in traditional Chinese medicine.

 For more about traditional Chinese medicine, treatment, cures, beliefs, and other interesting topics, see: